Lyreacrompane

 Our other project, the Irish Rambling House has its own website.
 You can visit it at www.irishramblinghouse.com

-Lyreacrompane Journal Number 15 on the way
+Lyreacrompane Journal Number 15 is out

 Joe Harrington, Lyreacrompane and District Journal.
 Lyreacrompane.
 Listowel, Co Kerry by that date.